-The Childcare (Disqualification) Regulations 2009 apply to those providing early years childcare or later years childcare, including before school and after school clubs, to children who have not attained the age of 8 AND to those who are directly concerned in the management of that childcare.
+The Childcare (Disqualification) Regulations 2009 apply both to those providing early years childcare or later years childcare, including before school and after school clubs, to children who have not attained the age of 8, and to those who are directly concerned in the management of that childcare.

 The College/Prep School takes its responsibility to safeguard children very seriously and any staff member and/or successful candidate who is aware of anything that may affect his/her suitability to work with children must notify the Bursar immediately.
 This will include notification of any convictions, cautions, court orders, reprimands or warnings he/she may receive.
-He/she must also notify the College/Prep School immediately if he/she is living in a household where anyone lives or works who has been disqualified from working with children or from registration for the provision of childcare.

-Staff and/or successful candidates who are disqualified from childcare or registration, including 'by association', may apply to Ofsted for a waiver of disqualification.
+Staff and/or successful candidates who are disqualified from childcare or registration may apply to Ofsted for a waiver of disqualification.
 Such individuals may not be employed in the areas from which they are disqualified, or involved in the management of those settings, unless and until such waiver is confirmed.
 The Bursar can provide further details.

-Failure to declare any convictions (that are not subject to DBS filtering) may disqualify a candidate for appointment or result in summary dismissal if the discrepancy comes to light subsequently.
+Failure to declare any convictions (that are not subject to DBS filtering) may disqualify a candidate from appointment or result in summary dismissal if the discrepancy comes to light subsequently.

-If the candidate is currently working with children, on either a paid or voluntary basis, the College/Prep School will ask their current employer about disciplinary offences, including disciplinary offences relating to children or young persons (whether the disciplinary sanction is current or time expired), and whether the candidate has been the subject of any child protection allegations or concerns and if so the outcome of any enquiry or disciplinary procedure.
+If the candidate is currently working with children, on either a paid or voluntary basis, the College/Prep School will ask their current employer about disciplinary offences, including disciplinary offences relating to children or young persons (whether the disciplinary sanction is current or time expired).
+The College/Prep School will also ask whether the candidate has been the subject of any child protection allegations or concerns, and if so, the outcome of any enquiry or disciplinary procedure.